worldofmarcus/project-portfolio-4/README.md

 ## Site Structure

 The Review | Alliance site is split up in two parts: **when the user is logged out** and **when the user is logged in**.
 Depending on login status different pages is available for the user.
 When the user is logged out the pages: *about*, *all*, *albums*, *concerts* are avaliable.
 When the user is logged in *about*, *all*, *albums*, *concerts*, *create review*, *view my reviews* and *show profile page* are available.
-If you are logged in as an administratorThe site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.
+If you are logged in as an administrator an *admin area* is available.
+The site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.

 Read more about the different choices in the [Features](<#features>) section.